Adrian-GitHub/FYP-Support-Ticketing-System/README.md

 selenium setup

-1.create folder on C drive, call it SELENIUM
+1. `Create folder on C drive, call it Selenium`
-2. put the downloaded driver into that folder
+2. `Put the downloaded driver into that folder`
-3. go to system variables
+3. `Go to system variables`
-4. go to environment variables
+4. `Go to environment variables`
-5. click on PATH then EDIT then NEW then add C:\Selenium
+5. `Click on PATH then EDIT then NEW then add C:\Selenium`
-6. now to see if it works, go to CMD and type start chromedriver
+6. `Now to see if it works, go to CMD and type start chromedriver`
-7. it should start the chrome driver
+7. `It should start the chrome driver`